Lyle Lovett coming to Walton Arts Center

 FAYETTEVILLE, Ark.
-(KFTA) — Lyle Lovett will be making an appearance in Fayetteville in October.
+(KNWA) — Lyle Lovett will be making an appearance in Fayetteville in October.

 Lyle Lovett and His Acoustic Group will take the stage at Walton Arts Center on Friday, October 4 at 8 p.m.